Quick Answer

 GPS Tracking and Timesheets

 The app tracks team locations (with their consent and knowledge).
 This is useful for two things: knowing where your teams are when a customer calls asking "when will they arrive", and generating automatic timesheets based on location data.
+If you want to take customer communication further with automated updates, the AI agents for trades customer communication guide covers practical approaches.
 No more end-of-week timesheet arguments.

 The Numbers: What Changes When You Systemise